 These preventable supply-reduction outcomes are not consistent with goals (shared by liberals and conservatives alike) of constraining costs, increasing access, and improving quality in health care.
 If those shared goals truly are important, then conscience protection is a relatively simple policy to maintain the supply of needed health care workers: first do no harm.

-Michael A. Fragoso is a student at Notre Dame Law School where he is President of Jus Vitae.
 This piece was adapted from his Note, Taking Conscience Seriously or Seriously Taking Conscience?: Obstetricians, Specialty Boards, and the Takings Clause, 86 Notre Dame L. Rev. 1687 (2011).